ietf-tools/bibxml-service/docs/topics/citation-format.rst

 where type can be e.g. “IEEE”, and document ID is a freeform string with shape depending on document type.

+.. seealso:: :mod:`bib_models` for implementation of bibliographic item classes
+             in Python with Pydantic validation.

 .. note::

    Currently, Relaton specification for bibliographic item object